akauppi/GroundLevel-firebase-es/README.md

 Hosting URL: https://vue-rollup-example.firebaseapp.com
 ```

-You can now reach the app in the stated URL: [https://vue-rollup-example.firebaseapp.com](https://vue-rollup-example.firebaseapp.com)
+Visit the stated URL. :)

->Note: These instructions are not complete, nor does it make sense to duplicate Firebase documentation (it being awesome!! 🥳).
+Note: These instructions are no-where complete, and you should really visit the Firebase documentation (it being awesome!! 🥳).
 Check e.g. [Test locally then deploy to your site](https://firebase.google.com/docs/hosting/deploying)

-<font color=red>tbd. write about A/B testing</font>

-<font color=red>tbd. write about monitoring</font>
+## Digging deeper...

+The template aims to cover more ground.
+It's not enough to get authentication running.
+You need to manage the data behind your application.
+Firebase provides solutions to these, and it makes sense to show them in action.

+This means:

+- Firestore (planned); creating an actual collaborative app behind the authentication
+- Performance monitoring
+- Logging
+- A/B testing

+Stay tuned for these developments, or chime in to make them happen!!! 🏅

 ## Help needed!